boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-web-forms.md

 # Bold BI Dashboards embedding in ASP.NET Web Forms using Embedded SDK

-A GitHub link has been provided to [get](https://github.com/boldbi/aspnet-web-forms-sample) the sample application, which demonstrates the rendering of the dashboard with a list of available dashboards on your Bold BI server.
+A GitHub link has been provided to [get](https://github.com/boldbi/aspnet-web-forms-sample) the sample application,  which demonstrates the rendering of the dashboard available on your Bold BI server.
 This is followed by steps to create a new embedding application in `ASP.NET Web Forms` on your own.

 > **NOTE:** The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation first.
 The `Getting Started` guide provides you with enough information that you need to know before working on the sample.